Pupil Premium and PE Premium

 We are all accountable for the progress of every child and our Governors are well aware of their responsibilities.
 Ofsted inspections now take into account how Pupil Premium money is spent and the impact of that expenditure on the academic outcomes of each eligible child.
 Unfortunately the positive impact of our interventions on their well-being is not so easily measured.

-We receive some additional funding to support the teaching of sport but also to increase access to sporting activities.
+In order to enhance our pupil's experience of PE, we receive additional funding to support the teaching of sport but also to increase access to sporting activities.
 This was as a result of the Olympic Games 2012 and the desire for a sustainable legacy.

-Within our partnership, we firstly evaluated our own skills and knowledge of each sport and thought about the additional equipment we needed to teach these games/skills to a higher standard.
-For the sports that were identified by staff are requiring more support, we have employed specialist coaches over the last couple of years.
+Within our school, we firstly evaluated our own skills and knowledge of each sport and thought about the additional equipment we needed to teach these games/skills to a higher standard.
+For the sports that were identified by staff are requiring more support, we have employed specialist coaches over the last few years.

 The coaches have been working alongside class teachers to enable both the children and the staff to acquire new skills and knowledge.
 The sports covered thus far are: tag rugby, netball, multi skills, hockey, cricket, dodge ball, dance, tennis and gymnastics.

-Our aim is to ensure that our equipment is of good quality and that our staff are confident and knowledgeable to teach a wide range of sports, so that every child is inspired to get fit and stay healthy throughout their lives.
+Our aim is to ensure that all of our equipment is of good quality and stored correctly, and that our staff are confident and knowledgeable to teach a wide range of sports, so that every child is inspired to get fit and stay healthy throughout their lives.